Chamber of commerce

-A chamber of commerce, or board of trade, is a form of business network.
-For example, a local organization of businesses whose goal is to further the interests of businesses.
-Business owners in towns and cities form these local societies to advocate on behalf of the business community.
+A chamber of commerce, or board of trade, is a business network, a local organization of businesses whose goal is to further the interests of businesses.
+Business owners in towns and cities form these local societies to advocate for the business community.
 Local businesses are members, and they elect a board of directors or executive council to set policy for the chamber.
-The board or council then hires a President, CEO, or Executive Director, plus staffing appropriate to size, to run the organization.

 A chamber of commerce may be a voluntary or a mandatory association of business firms belonging to different trades and industries.
 They serve as spokespeople and representatives of a business community.
 They differ from country to country.

+In some countries, a chamber of commerce is distinguished from a Chamber of Trade which represents the interests of tradespeople and artisans rather than industry, for example the French Chambre de métiers et de l’artisanat (CMA), the chamber of trades and artisans.

 History

-The first chamber of commerce was founded in 1599 in Marseille, France, as the "Chambre de Commerce".
+The first chamber of commerce was the Marseille Chamber of Commerce, founded in 1599 in Marseille, France, as the "Chambre de Commerce".

-Another official chamber of commerce followed 65 years later, probably in Bruges, then part of the Spanish Netherlands.

 The Royal Barcelona Board of Trade was established in 1758.

-The world's oldest English-speaking chamber of commerce and oldest chamber of commerce in North America is the Halifax Chamber of Commerce, founded in 1750.
+The world's oldest English-speaking chamber of commerce and oldest chamber of commerce in North America is the Halifax Chamber of Commerce, founded in Halifax, Nova Scotia in 1750.

-The Glasgow Chamber of Commerce, was founded in 1783.
-However, Hull Chamber of Commerce is the UK's oldest, followed by those of Leeds and of Belfast in present day Northern Ireland.
+The Glasgow Chamber of Commerce was founded in 1783.
+However, Hull Chamber of Commerce is the United Kingdom's oldest, followed by those of Leeds and of Belfast in present-day Northern Ireland.

 As a non-governmental institution, a chamber of commerce has no direct role in the writing and passage of laws and regulations that affect businesses.
 It can, however, lobby in an attempt to get laws passed that are favorable to businesses.

-The Chamber of Commerce has a long history of anti-union lobbying and union-busting in the United States at the local and federal level.
+The United States Chamber of Commerce has a long history of anti-union lobbying and union busting in the United States at the local and federal level.